MAKE A REAL DIFFERENCE

 Can I get credit if I have completed Basic Specialist Training in another training body?

-Applicants that have successfully completed BST in Medicine or Paediatrics from the RCPI and who have successful completed MRCPI examinations (Part I & Part II), by offers stage – 21 February 2022 can apply for Recognition of Prior Learning.
+Applicants that have successfully completed BST in Medicine or Paediatrics from the RCPI and who have successful completed MRCPI examinations (Part I & Part II), by commencement stage – July 2023 can apply for Recognition of Prior Learning.

 Successful applicants for RPL Medicine or Emergency Medicine will have training shortened from 4 years to 3 years.

-Successful applicants for RPL Paediatrics will have training shortened from 4 years to 3.6 or 3.8 years (depending on the training scheme).
+Successful applicants for RPL Paediatrics will have training shortened from 4 years to 3.8 years.
 Please note, the length of exemption is defined by the length of Pediatric rotation usually offered by individual schemes.